Oklahoma City skyline at dusk

 Deaths in custody, denied medical care, missed checks, and failure-to-protect claims against detention facilities.

-We examine jail video, logs, medical records, policies, and private medical-provider conduct early.
+A review may involve jail video, logs, medical records, policies, and private medical-provider conduct.

 View case details